Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 * File 3 -> Deleted File -> commit 003
 * File 4 -> Created file, added 27 lines -> commit 004

 Then I pushed them to the upstream branch on GH... and realized "uh oh, I shouldn't have deleted those two lines in File 2".
-Instead of having to completely revert all the changes in the push I made (or manually adding the two lines back in) I can instead `revert` commit 001 and push that to GH, while preserving the changes in commits 002 through 004.
+Instead of having to completely revert all the changes in the push I made (or manually adding the two lines back in) I can instead `revert` commit 002 and push that to GH, while preserving the changes in the other commits.

-# PROMPT 1
+# PROJECT 1

 Alright let's get down to business...
 Create a new branch using the one you created in the INFO section as the base branch, then accomplish the following: